A DMD 5620 Terminal Emulator

 Usage

-This is a command-line GTK+ 3 app that uses Telnet to connect to a host.
+This is a command-line GTK+ 3 app that can connect either to a physical or virtual TTY device, or execute a shell as a PTY subprocess.

 The valid options are